 For the most part, the bad guys look like the good guys, so predatory thrips identification might prove difficult.
 Another problem with identification is their size.
-Both types of thrips are only .5 to 3 millimeters in length.
+Both types of thrips are only a half to three millimeters in length.
 This makes either type hard to spot.

 What are Predatory Thrips and How Can They Help?

 Predatory thrips eat their plant-sucking counterparts as well as mites, lace bugs, whiteflies, and scale insects.
 Due to their minute size, they prefer other tiny pests as their chosen food, which makes them a natural predator for thrips that have destructive feeding behaviors.

 These helpful insects are found on a wide variety of plants, but only where widespread insecticide practices have not wiped out their food source and subsequently, the predatory thrips as well.
 Predatory thrips in gardens may be found on ornamental or fruit-bearing trees, vegetables, and other varieties of infested plant life in the landscape.
 They possess sucking mouthparts that pierce the flesh of their prey much as the prey pierce the skin of plants, providing excellent bad thrips control.

 As already mentioned, suspension of pesticide in the garden will prevent you from killing the predatory thrips.
 Use an organicide, if necessary, or spot spray with a targeted pesticide for larger insects.